tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 The return routability check is performed by the receiving endpoint before the CID-address binding is updated in that endpoint's session state.
-This is done in order to give the receiving endpoint confidence that the sending peer is in fact reachable at the latest indicated address and port.
+This is done in order to give the receiving endpoint confidence that the sending peer is in fact reachable at the source address (and port) indicated in the received datagram.

 Apart from of its use in the context of CID-address binding updates, the path validation capability offered by RRC can be used at any time by either endpoint.
 For